 Have A Fire Bucket

 A big bucket of sand is ideal, a big bucket of water is potentially a more practical solution in a field.
-Make sure you get a bucket that won’t leak, a galvanised steel bucket is ideal because you can then put the ashes in it when you’ve finished with the fire.
+Make sure you get a bucket that won’t leak, is ideal because you can then put the ashes in it when you’ve finished with the fire.
 If you’ve got a bright red plastic FIRE bucket, nobody is going to complain if you use it this summer.
 Make sure that everyone responsible for the fire knows where the bucket of sand or water is, and that they shouldn’t hesitate to use it if they’re worried.

 Here’s wishing you enjoyable times for the rest of the fest season – don’t be the one to spoil the fun because you’ve not considered fire safety.